EnterpriseBranding/Oxygens-Swiss-Knife/README.md

 Scripts are downloaded true Bower and included in plugin folder or you can replace them with CDN.

+### Note: Scripts are enqueued only if you activate checkbox

 ## Settings location
 After you install plugin you can find plugin setting under Settings > Swiss Knife